jslefche/piecewiseSEM/README.md

 ###Run Shipley tests

-`shipley.test` returns a list reporting:
+`shipley.test` returns a list of the following:
 (1) the missing paths, whether these paths are conditional on any other variables in the model, and associated p-values;
 (2) the Fisher's C statistic and p-value for the model (derived from a Chi-squared distribution);
 (3) the AIC and AICc (corrected for small sample size) for the model.